The Blank Slate Internet

 successfully.
 Investment however

-creates its own reality, and thus the success will likely be seen by those who
+creates its own reality, and thus the success will likely be seen by

 are lucky and whose insights have suggested caution.